GiovanniSalmeri/yellow-math/README.md

 ## How to show a mathematical expression

 You can write mathematical expressions with AsciiMath or Tex.
-[AsciiMath](http://asciimath.org/) is a very simple mathematical markup language similar to Markdown.
+[AsciiMath](http://asciimath.org/) is a very simple mathematical markup language, analogous to Markdown.
 [TeX and LaTeX](https://en.wikibooks.org/wiki/LaTeX/Mathematics) are rich and specialised systems for writing mathematics.

 The first option is to write a mathematical expression with a shortcut.
 Create a `[math]` shortcut for AsciiMath or a `[mathtex]` shortcut for TeX/LaTeX.
 Wrap the whole expression in quotes if there are spaces, use `rbrack` instead of `]`.

-The second option is to write a mathematical expressions with a code block.
+The second option is to write a mathematical expression with a code block.
 Wrap the whole expression in \`\`\`.
 Add the language identifier `math` for AsciiMath or `mathtex` for TeX/LaTeX.

 ## Examples

-Showing an expression in AsciiMath with a shortcut:
+An expression in AsciiMath with a shortcut:

     [math pi=3.1415926]
     [math x=(-b+-sqrt(b^2-4ac))/(2a)]
     [math "sum_(i=1)^n i^3=((n(n+1))/2)^2"]

-Showing an expression in TeX/LaTeX with a shortcut:
+An expression in TeX/LaTeX with a shortcut:

     [mathtex x=\frac{-b\pm\sqrt{b^2-4ac}}{2a}]

-Showing an expression in AsciiMath with a code block:
+An expression in AsciiMath with a code block:

     ``` math
     x=(-b+-sqrt(b^2-4ac))/(2a)
     ```

-Showing an expression in TeX/LaTeX with a code block:
+An expression in TeX/LaTeX with a code block:

     ``` mathtex
     \Re{z} =\frac{n\pi \dfrac{\theta +\psi}{2}}{